 The fuel gauge shows the approximate amount of fuel remaining in the tank.

-When the ignition switch is in the "LOCK" or "ACC" position, the fuel gauge shows "E" even if the fuel tank contains fuel.
+The gauge does not return to "E" even though the ignition switch is in the "ACC" or "LOCK" position.

 The gauge may move slightly during braking, turning or acceleration due to fuel level movement in the tank.